DamianChodorek/renshi-redux/README.md

 ## Project modules

-- `renshi-core` - contains all basic interfaces and redux components.
+- `renshi-core` - contains basic interfaces, redux components, plugins and base class for `Activity`.
 - `renshi-fragments` - contains plugins and base classes for `Fragment` and `DialogFragment`.
 - `sample-app` - example app that shows how to use Renshi in most efficient and recommended way (along with tests).
 It shows how to use redux to communicate two fragments with each other.
 - `sample-simple-app-without-plugins` - simple example that shows how to use pure redux to communicate two fragments with each other.
 This is NOT recommended way of using Renshi because without plugins you may end up with a lot of code in your activities or fragments that won't scale.
 - `sample-custom-plugins` - this example shows how to make your own plugins and plug them into any class that you need.
-If for some reason you can't extend Renshi base store owners (for example: BaseActivity), you can create your own store owner and delegate it's methods to plugins.
+If for some reason you can't extend Renshi base store owners (for example: `BaseActivity`), you can easily create your own store owner and delegate it's methods to plugins.

 ## How it works?